Azerbaijan's Finance Ministry puts public bonds up for auction

-BAKU, Azerbaijan, February 14.
-The Baku Stock Exchange has held today an auction on the placement of the Azerbaijani Finance Ministry's public bonds worth 40 million manat ($23.5 million) with a circulation period of 1,092 days, Trend reports via the exchange.
+BAKU, Azerbaijan, February 21.
+The Baku Stock Exchange held an auction on the placement of the Azerbaijani Finance Ministry's public bonds worth 40 million manat ($23.5 million) with a circulation period of 728 days, Trend reports via the exchange.

 If the demand for public bonds exceeds the supply during the auction, and the price satisfies the issuer, the volume of bonds offered by the issuer can be increased up to 50 percent.